LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

    :language: C++
 In the example above a ``RAJA::View`` is returned with right most indexing having unit stride.

-The second supported layout is the ``RAJA::layout_left`` which will follow a Fortran style indexing in which the left most index has unit stride and the right most has the longest stride.
+The second supported meta-layout is the ``RAJA::layout_left`` which will follow a Fortran style indexing in which the left most index has unit stride and the right most has the longest stride.
 The configuration is demonstrated in the following example.